19hours/sg-statutes/Acts/Legal Profession Act.md

 (c) prescribe such courses, tests or examinations to be undergone by persons who possess any of the prescribed qualifications;

-(d) provide for the exemption of any person or classes of persons from any of the provisions thereof by the Minister or by the Board ; and
+(d) provide for the exemption of any person or classes of persons from any of the provisions thereof by the Minister or by the Institute; and

 [8/2011 wef 03/05/2011]